Minigrants for Undergraduate Research & Creative Activities

 • Expense justification.

-• Name, SID, Major, Academic Level, Proposal Title, Faculty Mentor, Faculty Mentor’s Home Department, Budget Contact Person's email, Quarter Award was funded, and they type of grant received.
+• Name, SID, Major, Academic Level, Proposal Title, Faculty Mentor, Faculty Mentor’s Home Department, Budget Contact Person's email, and Quarter Award was funded.

-• Indicate if the report is for a Research Mini-grant or Conference Travel Award, or both (Research Mini-grant/Conference Travel Award).
+• Indicate if the report is for a Research Minigrant or Travel Minigrant, or both (Research & Travel Minigrants).

 • Provide a summary of the research and the accomplishments made during the award period.